-In addition to writing historical novels from the perspective of a Native Hawaiian, Bill enjoys giving talks about Hawaiian history with anyone wanting to learn more about this great state and Native Hawaiians.
+In addition to writing historical novels from the perspective of a native Hawaiian, Bill enjoys giving talks about Hawaiian history with anyone wanting to learn more about this great state and native Hawaiians.
 You're welcome to contact Bill to set up a time and date.
 No charge.
 A beautiful PowerPoint slide show plus a chant and some singing create a lively talk.

 "Bill's voice is so deep and beautiful, I loved his singing, and his chanting made my skin tingle."

-Bill served as President of the Kaua'i Historical Society, is a member of the State of Hawai'i Juvenile Justice Advisory Committee, and serves on the board of Hale 'Opio, a social services agency, and the Kauai Native Hawaiian Chamber of Commerce.
+Bill served as President of the Kauai Historical Society,served on the State of Hawaii Juvenile Justice Advisory Committee, and serves on the board of Hale Opio, a social services agency, and the Kauai Native Hawaiian Chamber of Commerce.
 He was honored by his high school, Kamehameha Schools, as Most Distinguished Alumnus in 2020.

-Forbes Magazine designated Kapa'a as "Among the 15 Prettiest Towns in America" in Sept.
+Forbes Magazine designated Kapaa as "Among the 15 Prettiest Towns in America" in Sept.
 2013.

 A Word from the Author

-Rainbows Over Kapa'a describes my familiy's movie theater, Roxy, built in 1939.
-More than 1,000 seats on a tiny island, it was a big risk.
+Rainbows Over Kapaa describes my family's movie theater, Roxy, built in 1939.
+More than 1,000 seats, on a tiny island, it was a big risk.
 Just before foreclosure, Japan bombed Pearl Harbor and months later thousands of GIs arrived.
 Bored on this tiny island, they kept Roxy hopping.
 I learned to shine shoes, buy candy and cigarettes for the soldiers.
 They opened my eyes to the big world out there as they were from Brooklyn and described city life.
 The fear of invasion, blackouts, beaches blocked by barbed wire, and gas masks replaced my carefree ocean play.
 Lots of old photographs.